Staying Focus-Driven: How Giuliana Mendoza Tunes Out the Noise & Focuses on Her Purpose

 Extroverts Can Be Loners, Too: How Solo Travel Taught Sarah Silvia to Love Spending Time Alone

-In a conversation with A Merry Loner, this former barista, ESL teacher, and self-described extrovert shares how she grew to love spending time alone, why flying solo feels easier abroad than at home, and how solo travel can actually be one of the best ways to meet new people.
+In a conversation with A Merry Loner, this former barista, ESL teacher, and self-described extrovert shares how solo travel taught her how to get better at doing things alone, why flying solo feels easier abroad than in her own country, and how solo travel can actually be one of the best ways to meet new people.

-SS: In university, I had an education professor who is one of the most incredible people I’ve ever met.
-She organized a trip to Costa Rica to teach English (ESL)—that was the first time I ever left the country.
+Sarah Silvia: In university, I had an education professor who is one of the most incredible people I’ve ever met.
+She organized a trip to Costa Rica to teach English (ESL); that was the first time I ever left the country.
 That was in January 2020, right before COVID.

 Also in my first year of university, I met a girl from Brazil who became my best friend.
-We are now inseparable—when we’re in the same country.
-So in December 2021, when the borders finally opened again, I went to Brazil.
+We are now inseparable — when we’re in the same country.
+In December 2021, when the borders finally opened again, I went to Brazil.
 I was like, “This is incredible.
 This is not something I want to stop doing.”

 AML: Did that experience influence your decision to go be an au pair in Spain?